HOME

 minefumi

 Thank you for your super fast edition.
-I am happy to learn “the music was replaced with “it, “not,”them” in the second sentence.
+I am happy to learn “ sometime” should be separate like “some time.”

 ★★★★★